meta-company/makex/documents/source/runnables.md

         # return a URL we can open to learn more about the command
         pass

-    def run(self, ctx, target):
+    def run(self, ctx, task):
         # you can do anything here that you can do in python
         # use the run() function to run stuff while handling stdout properly
-        # target.path is a Path object represnting the output path
+        # task.path is a Path object represnting the output path
-        # target.input_path is a Path object representing the input path
+        # task.input_path is a Path object representing the input path

         # a dictionary of all arguments passed to the function
         # the values are resolved as necessary *before* this is run